-- This does not apply to passengers with a medical certificate with a positive Coronavirus (COVID-19) PCR test result, and a medical discharge issued at least 4 weeks before departure which specifies that:
+- This does not apply to passengers with a positive COVID-19 PCR test result, and a medical discharge issued at most 4 weeks before departure which specifies that:

--- at least 14 days have passed since they were infected with Coronavirus (COVID-19); and
+-- at least 14 days have passed since they were infected with COVID-19; and

 -- 72 hours have passed since recovery of fever and respiratory symptoms; and

--- passengers have recovered from Coronavirus (COVID-19) and are not contagious.
+-- passengers have recovered from COVID-19 and are not contagious.

 - Quarantine is possible

 Passengers could be subject to quarantine for 14 days at the first point of entry; details can be found at https://covid19.homeaffairs.gov.au/new-zealand-safe-travel-zone